accent is your partner in exploring what CERN could hold for your business idea.

 Send your informal request to firstname.lastname@example.org.
 Alternatively, contact the BIC Project Manager Julia Uhlik at +43 676 88 326 1313.
 Indicate your technological challenge and / or the CERN field of expertise you would assess as relevant.
-The Call for Expressions of Interest is open all year, but uses two cut-off dates per year which are announced on this webpage (spring / autumn).
+The Call for Expressions of Interest is open all year, but uses three cut-off dates per year.

 The next cut-off date is March 7th, 2020.

-The 1st Edition of the BIC Screening Week at CERN is about to start.
+The 1st Edition of the BIC Screening Week has been held at CERN.

 Spring 2019 saw the visit of an Austrian delegation for matching an ambitious health tech startup with one of CERN’s technology domains.

 The Austrian BIC was part of the 4GameChangers Festival 2019 at Marxhalle in Vienna.